streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 The identifier `quest_placeName_title_name` is a string reference, used in the code to allow translations.

-Search for this identifier in `*.kt` files, it should appear in the quest file [AddPlaceName](src/main/java/de/westnordost/streetcomplete/quests/place_name/AddPlaceName.kt).
+Search for this identifier in `*.kt` files, it should appear in the quest file (in this case [AddPlaceName.kt](src/main/java/de/westnordost/streetcomplete/quests/place_name/AddPlaceName.kt)).

 This method can often be used to locate relevant code.